-If a PKWT agreement is terminated for reasons other than those listed above, the party that ends the employment contract must pay a compensation to the other, which amount is equal to the wages the employee is entitled to receive, until the expiration of the employment agreement.
-It is important to note that the Omnibus Law now allows the employer to include certain conditions other than those listed under the Employment Law, which may result in the termination of employees.
+If a PKWT agreement is terminated for reasons other than those listed above, the party that ends the employment contract must pay compensation to the other, which amount is equal to the wages the employee is entitled to receive would they have completed the entire term of their work, which is until the expiration of the PKWT agreement.

+It is important to note that the employers can now refer to a specific regulation that permits the employer to include certain conditions other than those listed under the Manpower Law, which may result in the termination of employees.
 Such reasons can be accepted as long as they do not violate the Manpower Law.
+These provisions are also further listed and detailed under Government Regulation ("GR") No. 35 of 2021 on Fixed Term Employment Agreement, Outsourcing, Working Hours and Rest Hours, and Termination of Employment ("GR 35/2021").